The process of creating an album cover for use on Spotify

 - Plan ahead for web site use

-I used this site for my social media sizes: http://blogs.constantcontact.com/social-media-image-sizes/
+This is an excellent resource for social media sizes: http://blogs.constantcontact.com/social-media-image-sizes/

 Thank you for reading!